-To generate the final decision of identification, we implement a linear support vector machine (SVM) to execute multiclass feature classification.
-Linear SVM is a particular linear discriminant classifier, which is known as one of the best classification methods with many computational a dvantages [15].
-With the SVM, the points in space are divided into separate categories by a clear gap that is as wide as possible.
-Then, new sets are mapped to predict which category it belongs to based on which side of the gap they are located [7].

-To strictly test the SVM model and prevent the model from being overfitted on existing data, we implement the k-fold cross-validation, with k being 10.
+In order to perform subject classification, we implement a linear SVM to execute multi-class classification.

+Linear SVM is a particular linear discriminant classifier, which is known as one of the best classification methods with many computational advantages (Guyon et al., 2002).

+With the linear SVM, the points in high dimension feature space are divided into separate categories by a clear gap that is as wide as possible.
+Then, new sets are mapped to predict which category it belongs to based on which side of the gap they are located (Cortes and Vapnik, 1995).
+To strictly test the SVM model and prevent overfitting on existing data, we implement the k-fold cross-validation, with k being 10.

 The data set is randomly separated into 10 equal-sized subsets, for each trial, one of 10 subsets is used as a test set and other 9 subsets are used as a training set.
 Each subset will be treated as a unique class in SVM to obtain the prediction result that enables true positive (TP), true negative (TN), false positive (FP), false negative analysis (FN).
 This cross-validation is repeated 10 times with each of 10 subsets used exactly once as the validation data.
 This process occurred separately from channel to channel.
 Overall, each cross-validation trial data will have 2 channels, and 10 subsets.
 The resulting model allows rapid subject prediction, per subject prediction duration is determined to be 0.1 seconds from 10 class prediction during each trial of 10-fold cross-validation.